-It should be noted that in Fig. 4 and Tables 2 and S2, the attributes of 'essential' and 'non-essential' amino acids considered those of human nutrition.
-However, arginine is known as a EAA for fish and other aquatic animals [42].
-Therefore, in view of these species' nutrition, the percentage of EAA in the AA profile of our products is a little higher (to 39 %-44 %), as also in the foodstuffs for animal diets used for comparison.
+It should be noted that in Fig. 2 and Tables 2 and S2, the attributes of 'essential' and 'nonessential' amino acids considered those of human nutrition.
+However, arginine is known as a

+EAA for fish and other aquatic animals (Li et al. 2009).
+Therefore, in view of these species' nutrition, the percentage of EAA in the AA profile of our products is a little higher (to 39%-44%), as also in the foodstuffs for animal diets used for comparison.

 Our methodology for AA analysis was based on acid hydrolysis, so that all AA were released from oligopeptides and proteins and could be individually quantified by ultra-high performance liquid chromatography.
-The downside of this less-complex procedure when compared to that used by Li and Wu [37] is that tryptophan (Trp) is degraded and asparagine (Asn) and glutamine (Gln) are converted to aspartate (Asp) and glutamate (Glu), respectively.
+The downside of this less-complex procedure when compared to that used by Li and Wu (2020) is that tryptophan (Trp) is degraded and asparagine (Asn) and glutamine (Gln) are converted to aspartate (Asp) and glutamate (Glu), respectively.
 Therefore, although our products do contain these natural AAs, in our AA-analytical reports the Trp was not detected and Asn and Gln were not distinguished from Asp and Glu, respectively.

 The AA mass profiles of the selected feed ingredients (Fig. 4, C and D) seem to indicate that the proteins, peptides and free AA pools of these materials are richer in all the 17 (of the 20 standard) AA than the algal materials studied in this work (Fig. 4, A and B), even though the comparison was made on the basis of total protein mass.
 This result could be related to the different analytical methodologies or to a higher content in the algal materials of AA other than the quantified standards.
-Nevertheless, the percentage of essential AA in the selected feed ingredients is very similar to that measured in our seaweed and seaweed-derived products (in the range of 34 %-39 %; Table 2), albeit the proportions of Asn plus Asp and Gln plus Glu seem particularly high.
-Also,
+Nevertheless, the percentage of essential AA in the selected feed ingredients is very similar to that measured in our seaweed and seaweed-derived products (in the range of 34%-39%; Table 2), albeit the proportions of Asn plus Asp and Gln plus Glu seem particularly high.
+Also, according to the 'BRF Ingredients News' (2020), lysine is a limiting AA in fish diet.
+Our analytical results (c.f.
+Table S2; Supplementary material) indicate that the lysine contents of the crude Gelidium and of the Gelidium residues (but not those of the extracts) fall in the range of 5.5-6.5% of total protein, as recommended by BRF Ingredients.